ARMmbed/mbed-client-linux-example/README.md

 	- Go to **mbed Device Connector>API Console**.

 	- Click the URL to create a request.
 For example: `https://api.connector.mbed.com/v1/endpoints/mbed-linux-endpoint/Test/0/S?sync=true` creates a GET request to the static **/Test/0/S** resource.
-		- **/Test/0/D** represents the dynamic resource that the mbed Device Server can read.
+		- **/Test/0/D** represents the dynamic resource that the mbed DS can read.
 The example program automatically increments the resource's value every 10 seconds, displaying **Resource Value /Test/0/D : <Value>** on the console.
 The value starts from zero and the increments are steps of one.
 		- **/Test/0/S** represents the static resource that has a fixed value in the mbed Client.

 **NOTE:** If you changed your endpoint's name (the variable `MBED_ENDPOINT_NAME` in `sources/security.h`) from the default `mbed-linux-endpoint`, you will need to change it in the above URLs as well.